March 14, 2026 (3mo ago)

 Written by David Viejo

-I want to be specific about how I use it, because the honest answer is more nuanced than "AI writes my code" or "I write everything myself."
+I want to be specific about where it helps and where it doesn't, because the honest answer is more nuanced than "AI writes my code" or "I write everything myself."

 TL;DR: AI makes me roughly 30% faster overall.
 The gains are concentrated in boilerplate, tests, and documentation.
 Architecture decisions, race conditions, and subtle lifetime issues are the same speed as before.
 The biggest workflow shift: I stopped writing first drafts of boilerplate myself, which freed my attention for the hard problems.